 Your best bet for a car-free overnight stay is in downtown Corvallis—a walkable district that provides easy access to many of the city’s top sites and Corvallis Transit System bus service.
 Here, your options for overnight stays include the following:

-The recently renovated, retro-inspired Hotel Corvallis offers a fun mix of the old and new—with flat-screen televisions, comfortable bedding, electric-vehicle charging stations, an on-site market, and dog-friendly rooms—all in the heart of downtown.
+The recently renovated, retro-inspired Hotel Corvallis offers a fun mix of the old and new—with flat-screen televisions, comfortable bedding, and dog-friendly rooms—all in the heart of downtown.

 The ultra-modern Courtyard Corvallis sits at the edge of downtown and along the Willamette River—offering a quiet, relaxed stay without sacrificing convenience or easy access to nearby attractions.
-Rooms and suites come equipped with Smart TVs and ergonomic workstations.
+Rooms and suites offer views of the Willamette River, and guests can relax after a memorable day around a fire pit on the hotel's terrace.

 Sitting on the Willamette River waterfront, the Holiday Inn Express Corvallis is a pleasant, 10- to 15-minute walk from downtown's hotspots.
 Enjoy an on-site fitness center and pool, pet-friendly rooms, and an on-site market selling snacks, soda, and other essentials.